dearealeo/Library/新闻联播/README.md

 # Xinwen Lianbo (新闻联播)

-## Source
+## Disclaimer

-This project references publicly available textual content from CCTV.com (央视网) for non-commercial use.
-All copyrights remain with China Media Group (中央广播电视总台).
-Please visit CCTV.com for the official source.
+This project utilizes publicly available textual content from CCTV.com (央视网) solely for non-commercial use.
+All rights for materials referenced or linked herein are the property of China Media Group (中央广播电视总台).
+For the official source, please refer to CCTV.com.

+This software is licensed under the [MIT License](./LICENSE) by the author [@dearealeo](https://github.com/dearealeo).

 ## Credits